-- ▼ the nature of the lighting upgrade - ▼ why AS/NZS 1680 does not apply - ▼ what benchmark or alternative standard you propose to use to ensure service levels are appropriate, and - ▼ how each space will meet, as a minimum, the requirements of BCA Section F4.4, 'Safe Movement'.
+- the nature of the lighting upgrade - ▼ why AS/NZS 1680 does not apply - what benchmark or alternative standard you propose to use to ensure service levels are appropriate, and - how each space will meet, as a minimum, the requirements of BCA Section F4.4, 'Safe Movement'.

-Compliance with the performance requirements of the agreed benchmark may be checked at the time of audit, so it is advisable to prepare your application in consultation with the person responsible for the design of the lighting upgrade.
+Compliance with the performance requirements of the agreed benchmark may be checked at the time of audit, so it is advisable to prepare your application in consultation with the person responsible for providing the lighting solution and upgrade.